 A powerful way to encourage take-up rates of desirable options is to set the desired outcome as the default option.
-For example, at the moment, people have to opt-in to be an organ donor.
+For example, at the moment, people have to opt in to be an organ donor.
 This leads to low rates of organ donation as people don’t want to carry a card.
-But, the other way would be to change rules so you have to opt-out of organ donation.
-This would cause donation rates to retire.
+But, the other way would be to change the rules so you have to opt out of organ donation.
+This would cause donation rates to increase.

 If you want to encourage a behaviour, make it Easy, Attractive, Social and Timely (EAST).

 Make it Easy

 - Reduce the ‘hassle factor’ of taking up a service

 - Design rewards and sanctions for maximum effect